IBM/varnish-operator/docs/vcl-configuration.md

 }
 ```

-The `.Backends` array can include both all backend nodes and only ready nodes.
+The `.Backends` array can include both all backend nodes (default behavior) and only ready nodes.
 It depends on `.spec.backends.onlyReady` field.
 It depends on which readiness checks you want to respect:
 * Kubernetes readiness checks - field set to `true`.
 In this case the `.Backends` template var in VCL will include only ready backend pods.
 Keep in mind that every backend state change will trigger a Varnish VCL config reload.